hdmf-dev/hdmf/docs/source/extensions.rst

 NWBContainer : Representing custom data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To read and write custom data, corresponding :py:class:`~pynwb.core.NWBContainer` classes must be associated with their respective specifications.
+To read and write custom data, corresponding :py:class:`~hdmf.core.NWBContainer` classes must be associated with their respective specifications.
-:py:class:`~pynwb.core.NWBContainer` classes are associated with their respective specification using the decorator :py:func:`~pynwb.register_class`.
+:py:class:`~hdmf.core.NWBContainer` classes are associated with their respective specification using the decorator :py:func:`~hdmf.register_class`.

-The following code demonstrates how to associate a specification with the :py:class:`~pynwb.core.NWBContainer` class that represents it.
+The following code demonstrates how to associate a specification with the :py:class:`~hdmf.core.NWBContainer` class that represents it.

 .. code-block:: python

-    from pynwb import register_class
+    from hdmf import register_class
     @register_class('MyExtension', 'my_namespace')
     class MyExtensionContainer(NWBContainer):
         ...

-:py:func:`~pynwb.register_class` can also be used as a function.
+:py:func:`~hdmf.register_class` can also be used as a function.

 .. code-block:: python

-    from pynwb import register_class
+    from hdmf import register_class
     class MyExtensionContainer(NWBContainer):
         ...
     register_class('my_namespace', 'MyExtension', MyExtensionContainer)

-If you do not have an :py:class:`~pynwb.core.NWBContainer` subclass to associate with your extension specification, a dynamically created class is created by default.
+If you do not have an :py:class:`~hdmf.core.NWBContainer` subclass to associate with your extension specification, a dynamically created class is created by default.

-To use the dynamic class, you will need to retrieve the class object using the function :py:func:`~pynwb.get_class`.
+To use the dynamic class, you will need to retrieve the class object using the function :py:func:`~hdmf.get_class`.
 Once you have retrieved the class object, you can use it just like you would a statically defined class.

 .. code-block:: python

-    from pynwb import get_class
+    from hdmf import get_class
     MyExtensionContainer = get_class('my_namespace', 'MyExtension')
     my_ext_inst = MyExtensionContainer(...)